developer-zebra/developer-zebra-site/src/ehs/2-6/guide/features/index.md

 <b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](../../../../emdk-for-android) or remotely using [StageNow](../../../../stagenow) or a third-party mobile device management (MDM) system (if supported by that MDM system).
 EHS simply puts the capabilities into a single tool.

 ## Kiosk Mode
 Kiosk Mode is designed for devices to run a single application, often with a touch-based UI.
 Examples include retail price checkers, auto parts look-ups, patient check-in systems and so on.
 Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's hand-held barcode scanner.
 Kiosk Mode places the app in full-screen mode and prevents the BACK and HOME keys from being used to exit the app.
-This is the main difference between Kiosk Mode and the EHS [Auto-Launch](../settings#autolaunch) feature.
+Also see the EHS [Auto-Launch](../settings#autolaunch) feature, which provides similar functionality without key remapping.

 ##### Android Platform Notes:
-* **On devices running Android 5.x Lollipop**, Kiosk Mode should not be used with Screen Pinning, an Android L feature that works in a similar way.
+* **On devices running Android 5.x Lollipop**, Kiosk Mode should not be used with Screen Pinning, an Android L feature that provides similar functionality.
 * **On devices running Android 4.4 KitKat**, a "please wait" prompt remains displayed when starting up the device in Kiosk Mode.
 Press the HOME key to launch the Kiosk-Mode app and resume normal behavior.

 ##### Kiosk Mode tags: